wodby/docs/apps/domains.md

 * Disabling domain
 * Setting [basic auth](#basic-auth) for this domain

-## Attaching custom domain name
+## Attaching custom domain name (single server setup)

 You can attach your custom domain name by following these steps:

 1. Go to `Instance > Domains > Add` on your instance page
 2. Add your domain
-3. Add an `A record` with Wodby's IP address from your DNS provider's control panel
+3. Add an `A record` targeted to your server IP from your DNS provider's control panel
 4. You're all set.
 Please note that DNS records propagation may take up to 24 hours

 > You can attach wildcard domains, e.g. *.example.com